huggingface/blog/tensorflow-philosophy.md

 model.fit(inputs, labels)
 ```

 In the past, we instead asked users to pass labels in the input dict when using the default loss.
 The reason for this was that the code for computing the loss for that particular model was contained in the `call()` forward pass method.
-This worked, but it was definitely non-standard for Keras models, and caused several issues, including incompatibilities with standard Keras metrics, not to mention some user confusion.
+This worked, but it was definitely non-standard for Keras models, and caused several issues including incompatibilities with standard Keras metrics, not to mention some user confusion.
 Thankfully, this is no longer necessary.
 We now recommend that labels are passed in the normal Keras way, although the old method still works for backward compatibility reasons.
 In general, a lot of things that used to be fiddly should now “just work” for our TensorFlow models - give them a try!

 #### Philosophy #4: You shouldn’t have to write your own data pipeline, especially for common tasks